joshlsastro/simple_citations/README.md

 - All titles will be in italics; titles of short works will need to be altered to quotes manually.
 The file specification gives no way to fix this.
 - Since it's not mentioned in the Handbook, you may reference Simple with in-text citations or notes.

+## Why Should I Use This?

+Simple citations are easier and quicker to write than in other citation systems.
+Reading them is even easier; you can probably understand all of these [examples](https://joshlsastro.github.io/simple_citations/Handbook.html#examples) on first glance without referencing the rest of the Handbook.
+Simple is also flexible; you can cite pretty much anything from books to news articles to music all in the same format.
+You can also write Simple citations in plain text or even handwriting; this allows for easy incorporation into websites, notes, or anything else.

+In short, using Simple can save you hours of work and can free you from focusing on citations in order to focus on your writing.

 ## Bug Reports or Feature Requests

 How to submit a bug report or feature request: